floridomeacci/Roleplaying-LLM/README.md

-# Corporate RPG
+# Fantasy RPG Adventure

-A text-based RPG game where you navigate the treacherous waters of corporate life.
+A text-based RPG game where you embark on epic quests and adventures.
 Built with React, TypeScript, and Three.js.
-Features real-time character animations with item tracking and dynamic storytelling.
+Features real-time character animations with item tracking and dynamic storytelling powered by AI.

 ![Game Screenshot](https://github.com/user-attachments/assets/867e9c32-11f5-4078-887c-224f19a2a560)